 Method 1: Use Windows Startup Repair

-Once your computer has booted, you'll want to select Troubleshoot
+Once your computer has booted, select Troubleshoot.

 And then you'll need to click Advanced options.